Poetry (film): Plot

-The movie opens on a river scene with children playing on the bank.
-The body of a girl in a school uniform floats by.

-Yang Mi-ja (Yoon Jeong-hee), a 66-year-old grandmother, consults a doctor at a hospital who is concerned about her forgetfulness, and refers her to a specialist.
-As she leaves the hospital she sees a woman crazy with grief because her 16-year-old daughter has drowned.

-Though Mi-ja lives on government welfare, she has a small job taking care of a well-to-do elderly man who has had a stroke.
-At home, she cares for her ill-mannered 16-year-old grandson, Jong-wook (Lee David), whose divorced mother lives in Busan.
-When Mi-ja asks Jong-wook about the girl from his class who drowned, Jong-wook says he didn't know her.

-When Mi-ja notices a poster advertising a poetry class at a local community center, she decides to enroll.
+Yang Mi-ja, a 66-year-old grandmother, has a part-time job taking care of Mr. Kang, an elderly man who has had a stroke.
+At home, she cares for her ill-mannered 16-year-old grandson, Jong-wook, whose divorced mother lives in Busan.
+When Mi-ja mentions to a doctor that she has recently been forgetting everyday words, the doctor recommends she get it checked out.
+She notices a poster advertising a poetry class at a local community center and decides to enroll.
 The course assignment is to write one poem by the end of the month-long course.
 At the suggestion of her teacher, she begins writing notes about the things she sees, especially flowers.

-Jong-wook frequently leaves home at odd hours to socialize with five other boys from school.
-One night, he invites all of them over without notifying Mi-ja, who nevertheless tries to be a gracious host, offering them a snack before they disappear into Jong-wook's bedroom.
-Later, one of the boys' fathers insists that Mi-ja join him and the other boys' fathers for a meeting.
+One day, the father of one of Jong-wook’s friends, Ki-beom, insists that Mi-ja join him and the other boys' fathers for a meeting.
 She is told that the group of boys have repeatedly raped a girl, Agnes, over the past six months, before she jumped off a bridge into a river and drowned.
 Her diary was discovered, though only four members of the school's faculty were aware of the situation.
-The fathers fear retribution for their boys, and the school fears a scandal that will tarnish its reputation.
+The fathers fear that if it becomes generally known it will ruin their sons' futures, and the school fears a scandal that will tarnish its reputation.
 To avert a full police investigation, the parents of the boys offer to pay a settlement of 30 million won to the widowed mother, a poor farmer.
 Mi-ja, who cannot afford her 5 million won portion of the payment, is pressured to ask her daughter (Jong-wook's mother) for the money.
 Though Mi-ja occasionally speaks to her daughter on the phone, she does not mention the situation.
-When Mi-ja is diagnosed with early stage Alzheimer's disease, she again neglects to tell anyone.
+When Mi-ja is diagnosed with early-stage Alzheimer's disease, she again neglects to tell anyone.
 She attempts to confront Jong-wook about his actions, but he simply ignores her.